xsiam/xsiam/README.md

 - ⚡ Fun fact: ...
 -->

-I am Samuele and I am a student at Politecnico di Milano.
-I am currently writing my Master thesis and I am close to graduate in Computer Science and Engineering.
+I am a student of Computer Science and Engineering at Politecnico di Milano and I am currently writing my Master thesis.
 Over the last few years, I have dedicated my time to learn everything I could about Machine Learning and Data Science, working on many projects.

 ### Long story short...